On the chromatic number of structured Cayley graphs: Introduction

+This bound is non-trivial as long as $\ell \ll \sqrt{n}$, but we do not know what happens even for $\ell=n-1$. \end{remark}

+\begin{remark} Groups with strong expansion properties tend to have large chromatic number.
+Prime examples of this kind are Ramanujan graphs, which were first constructed in \cite{LPS} by Lubotzky, Phillips, Sarnak, and, independently, by Margulis \cite{Margulis}.
+Note that these graphs have bounded degree.
+Exploiting the spectral gap and using Hoffman's bound, one can show that they also have large chromatic numbers.
+Although these graphs have the advantage of having a bounded degree independent of $q$, but at the same time, they are less flexible and more difficult to construct.
+For details we will refer the reader to \cite{Lubotzky}. \end{remark}

-This bound is non-trivial as long as $\ell \ll \sqrt{n}$, but we do not know what happens even for $\ell=n-1$. \end{remark} Let us explain the reason for considering simple algebraic groups by showing an obvious obstruction to the growth of the chromatic numbers with $q$. \begin{example}[Abelian quotients as an obstruction] Let $\AA$ be either $\mathbb{G}_a$ or $\mathbb{G}_m$ and let $\SS$ be a proper Zariski closed subset of $\AA$ defined over $\ZZ$, and assume that $\Id\not\in \SS$.
+Let us explain the reason for considering simple algebraic groups by showing an obvious obstruction to the growth of the chromatic numbers with $q$. \begin{example}[Abelian quotients as an obstruction] Let $\AA$ be either $\mathbb{G}_a$ or $\mathbb{G}_m$ and let $\SS$ be a proper Zariski closed subset of $\AA$ defined over $\ZZ$, and assume that $\Id\not\in \SS$.
 For simplicity, assume that $\SS=\{ \pm a\}$ in the case of the additive group, and $\SS= \{ a^{\pm 1} \}$ in the case of the multiplicative group.
 It is easy to see that (except for a finite number of characteristics) for any $q$, each connected component of the graph $\G_{\AA,\SS}(\FF_q)$ is isomorphic to a cycle and so $\chi(\G_{\AA,\SS}(\FF_q))\leq 3$.
 More generally, let $\phi: \GG \to \AA$ be a nontrivial morphism of algebraic groups defined over $\ZZ$.
 Set $\SS_1=\phi^{-1}(\SS)$.
 We easily see that $\chi(\G_{\GG, \SS_1}(\FF_q))\leq \chi(\G_{\AA,\SS}(\FF_q))$ and hence its chromatic number is also bounded by $3$.
 Note also that $\SS_1=\phi^{-1}(\SS)$ has codimension one in $\GG$.
 This example shows that Theorem~\ref{main} is not unconditionally true for all algebraic groups.
 It would be interesting to know if other obstructions exist. \end{example}

 As an immediate corollary of Theorem \ref{main} we have \begin{corollary} Let $\GG$ and $\tilde{\SS}$ be as in Theorem \ref{main} and assume that $\rk\GG> \codim\tilde{\SS}$.
 Then for all but finitely many primes $p\geq 3$